Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 When you re-establish a normal food plan, you do want very diverse sources of fruits, vegetables, roots, and tubers to promote the widest variety of healthy microbes.
 This can be achieved with a non-processed, plant-rich, “Paleo”-style diet.

 If you want an example of diversity, remember the rich findings from the Amazonian Yanomami tribe.
-Healthy guts are those with a high number and diversity of bacteria in the gut – single-strain therapies can be helpful short-term but keep the big-picture goals in mind.
+Healthy guts are those with high number and diversity of bacteria in the gut – single-strain therapies can be helpful short-term but keep the big picture goals in mind.

 Eating too much of the same foods over and over invites sensitivities and imbalances.
 Too many simple grains and sugars will get you back in the same boat you started in as well.